 In an effort to strengthen and empower the student-athlete community, SAAC decided to add two additional meetings to each semesters schedule for all student-athletes.
 Each meeting is centered around a community building activity that allows for student-athletes to meet one another and simply relax and have some fun.

 In one of its showcases, the SAAC Forum was dedicated to showing the newly renovated Castellan Family Fencing Center and allowing non-fencing student-athletes to learn about the sport.
 Even try it!
 60 student-athletes participated in a “mini camp” led by members of the Fighting Irish fencing team, and then fenced against one another.
 Watch the highlight video below, in which a few student-athletes were mic’d up and shared their experience!

 Click here for photos of the event.

 Between a Ping Pong tournament, Corn Hole Tournament and much in between, SAAC Forums have exploded in popularity amongst student-athletes.
 In the most recent Forum, over 130 student-athletes were in attendance celebrating the Thanksgiving holiday with a meal and themed Hungry Games (a competition of several Minute to Win It challenges between 4 teams composed of all sport student-athletes).
 Enjoy the video recap of the event is below!

 Developed in the fall of 2012, Through Irish Eyes is a platform for the student-athletes of Notre Dame to share their own stories, beyond the statistics and numbers of a game, but actual stories showing the people they are and the things they have a passion for.
 Under the guidance of Mike Harrity and Ally Stanton, Marta Stepien spearheaded the campaign and began with a post covering the student-athlete winter break of 2012 – 2013, which included the BCS Bowl Trip for Notre Dame Football down to Miami Florida.

 The ultimate goal is to establish an authentic emotional connection in an informal manner; to create a hub for content that gives a glimpse into the lives of Fighting Irish student-athletes, through their eyes, their perspectives.

-Currently, the blog is primarily managed by Editor-In-Chief, Barbara Sullivan.
+Currently, the blog is primarily managed by Editor-In-Chief, Glory Williams.